notional-labs/placid/README.md

 # placid

-mitigations to asa-2023-002, which is part of a larger set of issues reported to:
+mitigations to asa-2023-002, which is part of a larger set of **provably critical** issues reported to:

 * Interchain Foundation
 * Informal Systems